brown-band/website/pages/scripts/1980-1981/fall/cornell.md

 Be back for hockey season when the band stops balling and starts pucking around.

-:sd[Band marches off on yardlines to "Ever True."]
+:sd[Band marches off on yardlines to “Ever True.”]